 While you may not have heard of the term “finance companies,” you’ve likely heard of the different types of financial companies which are more well-known:

-A hedge fund is a finance company in which wealthy investors from around the world invest their money in a business they believe in maximizing their wealth.
+A hedge fund is a finance company where wealthy investors worldwide invest their money in a business they believe in maximizing their wealth.

 Private equity firms